Are you someone who struggles to trust in relationships?

 This is a gut feeling you get when something doesn’t feel right.
 Honour this feeling because it won’t let you down.

-Your intuition is your truth because it isn’t being altered with the noise of the mind that likes to create stories of fear and drama.
-The body on the other hand is just resonating in the truth of the situation and it’s up to you to tune into it.
+Your intuition is your truth because it isn’t being altered by the noise of the mind that likes to create stories of fear and drama.
+Conversely, the body is just resonating with the truth of the situation, and it’s up to you to tune into it.

 We often neglect our intuition because we hold it up against our fears.
-For me my fear was saying “what if you spend the rest of your life alone?”.
-So rather than honouring what I need, I chose to settle for someone who I intuitively knew wasn’t the right fit for me because I didn’t want my fear to become a reality.
-In actuality it already was because the unhappiness of being with some who doesn’t treat me right is the same unhappiness of being alone.
+My fear was saying, “What if you spend the rest of your life alone?”.
+So rather than honouring what I needed, I settled for someone I intuitively knew wasn’t the right fit for me because I didn’t want my fear to become a reality.
+In actuality, it already was because the unhappiness of being with someone who doesn’t treat me right is the same unhappiness of being alone.

 Every fear is loaded with insight